fbq('track', '');

 Piazza Castello

-Also called Castle square, it is the heart of the city.
-It is guarded by arcades on three sides, each of them built in a different period.
+Also called Castle Square, it is the heart of the city.
+Arcades on three sides guard it, each built in a different period.
 There are four major roads, all four leading you to the four corners of the city, radiate from here.
-The city’s heart was historically constructed somewhere between 16th to 18th century although it is believed that the idea of the Castle was designed in the mid 1300s itself.
-It is the original place where Italian parliament is being seated.
+The city’s heart was historically constructed somewhere between the 16th and 18th centuries, although the idea of the Castle was believed to be designed in the mid-1300s.
+It is the original place where the Italian parliament was seated.

 The Egyptian Museum

 It is a museum of great importance outside Egypt.
 It also contains the tomb of Kha 1, a ruler of 1400 BC.
-It is also called Museo Egizio and is an archaeological museum which focuses on Egyptian archaeology and anthropology.
+It is also called Museo Egizio, an archaeological museum focusing on Egyptian archaeology and anthropology.
 The Museum is expected to have more than 30000 artifacts within it.
-It has many historical things restored in it such as Temple of Tuthmosis III, different books about mummies and dead people, canvas paintings that date to millions of years ago, a collection of papyrus.
+It has many historical things restored, such as the Temple of Tuthmosis III, different books about mummies and dead people, canvas paintings that date millions of years ago, and a papyrus collection.

 The Shroud of Turin

-It is found in the Cathedral of Turin and is dedicated to St. John, the Baptist.
-This is a lining cloth which has an image of a man over it and is widely believed that the image is The Jesus of Nazareth.
-The cloth has remained controversial because of different believe regarding it.
-Some believe that this is the same shroud in which The Jesus was wrapped after his Crucifixion.
-The shroud is a worshiped cloth and people from all over the world come to see its beauty from all over the world.
+It is found in the Cathedral of Turin and is dedicated to St. John the Baptist.
+This is a lining cloth with an image of a man over it, and it is widely believed that the image is of the Jesus of Nazareth.
+The fabric has remained controversial because of different beliefs regarding it.
+Some think that this is the same shroud in which Jesus was wrapped after his Crucifixion.
+The shroud is a worshiped cloth, and people from all over the world come to see its beauty from all over the world.

 Palazzo Reale

-This is a major place where the State Apartments are located.
-It was the residence of the Royal family from1660 before the unification of Italy in 1861.
-Its official name is Palazzo Reale di Milano and is now used as a museum.
-The original building had two courtyards but later on, a part of it was destroyed for the purpose of making a room for Duomo.
-The building’s facade is inspired by the design of ancient courtyard.
-The royal place was reconstructed in the early 21st century i.e., after around fifty years of destruction created in the war.
+This is a significant place where the State Apartments are located.
+It was the Royal family's residence from 1606 before the unification of Italy in 1861.
+Its official name is Palazzo Reale di Milano, and it is now used as a museum.
+The original building had two courtyards, but later on, a part of it was destroyed to make room for Duomo.
+The building facade is inspired by the design of the ancient courtyard.
+The royal place was reconstructed in the early 21st century, i.e., after around fifty years of destruction created in the war.

 The Mole Antonelliana